4DA/eshell-toggle/README.md

 - `eshell-toggle-default-directory` Default directory to open eshell at if buffer has no associated file;
 - `eshell-toggle-name-separator` String to separate directory paths when giving a name to buffer.
-- `eshell-toggle-use-projectile-root` If not nil eshell-toggle will try to use projectile to open eshell at project root.
+- `eshell-toggle-use-projectile-root` If not nil eshell-toggle will try to use `projectile` to open eshell at project root.
+- `eshell-toggle-use-project-root` If not nil eshell-toggle will try to use in-built `project.el` to open eshell at project root.

 - `eshell-toggle-run-command` - command to run in a new shell.